user1342/Would-You-Kindly/README.md

 # ⚙️ Setup
 ## System Requirements
-WouldYouKindly is built using the Mistral-7B-Instruct-v0.3 model, with optimizations for GPU offloading where possible.
 The recommended hardware setup includes:

 - Minimum 16GB of RAM.
-- Nvidia GPU with at least 4GB of VRAM for enhanced performance (though CPU execution is supported for lower-spec machines, with slower response times).
+- Nvidia GPU with at least 4GB of VRAM for enhanced performance.

 Tested on Windows 11.
 Should be compatible with other Unix-like systems as well.